dataminelab/docker-jenkins-nginx-letsencrypt/README.md

 # Usage

-Modify the domains inside the docker-compose:
+Modify the domains inside the `docker-compose.yml`:

 ```
-# Used by nginx-proxy to automatically proxy the traffix to nginx for the following domain
+# Used by `nginx-proxy` to automatically proxy the traffic to the `nginx` docker
 VIRTUAL_HOST: example.com
 VIRTUAL_PORT: 8088
-# Used by letsencrypt-nginx-proxy-companion to generate SSL certificates
+# Used by `letsencrypt-nginx-proxy-companion` to generate SSL certificates
 LETSENCRYPT_HOST: example.com
 LETSENCRYPT_EMAIL: youremail@example.com
 ```